 NPS spending varies by individual agency.
-For example, the largest areas of NPS spending by the DOCCS were for inmate health care costs and energy expenses.
-In contrast, DTF NPS spending included postage, information and telecommunications technology and travel.
+For example, the largest areas of NPS spending by DOCCS are for inmate health care costs and energy expenses.
+In contrast, DTF NPS spending includes shipping, rent, and information and telecommunications technology.

 The largest factors influencing the non-personal service estimates are inflationary forecasts and changes in program activity.
-DOB forecasts 36 detailed price series specifically for the purpose of forecasting the NPS expenditure component of the Financial Plan.
+DOB forecasts detailed price series specifically for the purpose of forecasting the NPS expenditure component of the Financial Plan.